newrelic/infra-integrations-sdk/docs/toolset/integration.md

 * The final integration JSON payload is sent to the standard output.
 * The [logging](log.md) messages are submitted to the standard error (with `INFO` level).
-* No synchronization capabilities are set.
-That means that you cannot safely add data from different, concurrent threads.
 * A persistent [Storer](persist.md) is set, whose contents will be stored in a file whose path can be constructed as `<OS temp dir>/nr-integrations/<integration name>.json`, whith a default 1-minute _Time To Live_.
 * Configuration specified in the [default arguments](args.md).

 The `integration.New` function accepts, as a variable number of arguments, diverse configuration options.
 For example, the following code would create an integration which logs data to a [Logrus](https://github.com/sirupsen/logrus) logger implementation.
-It is also synchronized so data can be managed from concurrent threads.
 In addition, the output JSON payload is written to a file called `output.json` instead of the default standard output.

 ```go